yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-file_search.md

 ## Introduction

 Grounding a conversation with documents is highly effective, especially for retrieving product details that may not be available in an operational database.
-The Azure AI Agent Service includes a [File Search tool](https://learn.microsoft.com/en-us/azure/ai-services/agents/how-to/tools/file-search){:target="_blank"}, which enables agents to retrieve information directly from uploaded files, such as user-supplied documents or product data, enabling a RAG-style search experience.
+The Azure AI Agent Service includes a [File Search tool](https://learn.microsoft.com/en-us/azure/ai-services/agents/how-to/tools/file-search){:target="_blank"}, which enables agents to retrieve information directly from uploaded files, such as user-supplied documents or product data, enabling a [RAG-style](https://en.wikipedia.org/wiki/Retrieval-augmented_generation){:target="_blank"} search experience.

 In this lab, you'll learn how to enable the document search and upload the Tents Data Sheet to a vector store for the agent.
 Once activated, the tool allows the agent to search the file and deliver relevant responses.
 Documents can be uploaded to the agent for all users or linked to a specific user thread, or linked to the Code Interpreter.